If you have any queries about donating to the British Red Cross then please email us at email@example.com or ring 0844 87 100 87.

 It means that for every £1 you donate we can claim an extra 25p of tax, at no extra cost to you.
 All that is required from you is a one-off declaration, which you can give by simply ticking a box on a form, online or by agreeing over the phone, and we'll do the rest.

-You can make your donation by calling 0844 87 100 87; or by downloading a form (pdf) and sending it to: British Red Cross, Gift Aid, 44 Moorfields, London EC2Y 9AL.
+You can make an oral declaration by calling 0844 87 100 87; or by downloading a form (pdf) and sending it to: British Red Cross, Gift Aid, 44 Moorfields, London EC2Y 9AL.

 Please remember to let us know of any changes to your tax status, including changes to your name and address.
 You can contact us at any time by emailing email@example.com or by calling 0844 87 100 87.